anjvyas/Interactive-Lab-Hub/Lab 5/README.md

 1. How could change your interactive system to address this?
 1. Are there optimizations you can try to do on your sense-making algorithm.

+#### When does it do what it is supposed to do?
+The system emits a sound whenever the volume exceeds the threshold specified by the user.

+#### When does it fail, and why?
+It was very interesting to see which sounds the model considers to be high volume as opposed to soft volume.
+I just shuffled by jacket around a little bit and it found that to be loud, but then when I said something quite loudly but in a deep voice, it didn't find that to be loud.
+To be able to capture loud deep noises, maybe I can also include frequency as a parameter in my next iteration of this device.
+When I covered it slightly with a jacket, it wasn't able to detect any loud sounds.
+From this experiments, I learned that it would be very important to make sure that the device is placed in a spot that can't be obstructed and can freely capture sounds.

+Another interesting issue that I noticed was that when I turned on the AC, its ability to detect loud sounds seemed to have diminished because of the ambient white noise that the AC made.

+#### What other scenarios could cause problems?
+I wasn't able to test the system with extremely loud noises.
+The alert I am currently using might not even be heard in such situations.
+This is why the volume of the alert should probably be dynamic based on the volume of the sound that the system ends up capturing.
+Another potential (more complicated but cleaner) way around this problem would be to notify the user by sending an alert to their mobile device.
+This would avoid making a loud sound that would end up disturbing neighbors by itself too.

+#### User considerations

+##### Uncertainties in the system
+There can be a lot of usability issues with using this system unless some measures are put in place:
+1. In case there is a loud noise playing that is out of the user's control, it should be possible to very easily override the alert and temporarily turn the listening off (maybe through a button), otherwise the user would feel quite irritated.
+2. Another uncertainty with using the system is manually specifying the volume threshold that should trigger the alert.
+Although offering this flexibility is important it is very unclear how a user would go about figuring out this threshold.
+Maybe, we can provide some simple calibration instructions for the user where they have a friend sit on the other side of the wall.
+Next the user can turn the volume up point by point while running the system and ask their friend to let them know as soon as they are able to hear the sound outside.
+Since the system prints the volume captured at every point in time, this way the user will be able to figure out what threshold will work best for their particular household given the roommate preferences as well as the wall thickness.

+##### Consequences of misclassification
+If an alert fails to play even though the noise level is high, the entire value of the system would be nullified.
+The users would get noise complaints and they would completely lose faith in the device.
+If alerts keep playing even though the noise level is low, the user will feel very annoyed and just stop using the device.
+This can be a tricky balance to achieve, especially if the user finds it difficult to accurately set up a threshold value.

+##### How can I change my system to address this?
+To minimize the chances of such situations (misclassifications arising), I would provide the user with some information in a brochure on standard threshold values that people tend to use and have worked well depending on their lifestyle preferences.
+Another smooth way to make this happen would be to offer a fun online quiz where they just answer some questions and then the quiz will give them a recommended threshold value.

+Another failsafe to keep in place in case users still end up setting wrong thresholds is having a warning message that says something like - "are you sure? this threshold is very low and will trigger an alert with very soft sounds too" or "are you sure? this threshold is very high, for context, an elephant would have to roar super loud for it to trigger".
+The system can have a sanity check for super high and super low thresholds and display these messages accordingly.

+##### Optimizations to sense making algorithm
+As I said previously, in my future iterations of this device I would definitely like to play around with frequency and a wider variety of sounds levels to see how that information can also be leveraged to provide a more accurate alert for disturbing sounds.

 ### Part D
 ### Characterize your own Observant system